ssato/packagemaker/README.rst

 b.
 Collectors
 ---------------

-This component process user input (files list) and to collect FIleObject instances to package.
+This component process user input (files list) and to create a collection of FIleObject instances to package later.

 The code of collectors are placed in pmaker/collectors directory.

 c.
 Backends (Drivers)
 -----------------------

-The modules underr pmaker/backend is the core componenet to manage and drive packaging process.
+The modules under pmaker/backend is the core componenet to manage and drive packaging process.

-All backend classes are children of pmaker.backend.base.Base class and may override methods {setup, preconfigure, configure, sbuild, build} to implement each actual build steps.
+All backend classes inherit pmaker.backend.base.Base class and may override methods {setup, preconfigure, configure, sbuild, build} to implement each actual build steps.

 d.
 Utility modules
 -------------------